 3. No Guarantees

-Most prepaid tuition plans aren’t guaranteed, believe it or not.
-Each state has its own fine print, and yours may explain that if the plan is underfunded for any reason, then your prepaid credits don’t really transfer.
-And many state plans are underfunded.
+Believe it or not, most prepaid tuition plans aren’t guaranteed.
+Each state plan has its fine print, and yours may explain that if the plan is underfunded for any reason, then your prepaid credits don’t really transfer.
+Many state plans are underfunded.

 4. Not the Only Option

 Although 529 plans have advantages, you may want to consider other investment options that don’t have the tuition-only restriction.